LandryHouston/100_Days_of_Python/Day_001/README.md

-## Day 1 - Beginner - Working with Variable in Python to Manage Data
+<h2 align='center'>Day 1 - Beginner - Working with Variable in Python to Manage </h2>